kanaya/Pineapple_II/doc/hardware.md

 ## Overview

 Pineapple II can take up to 4 analog inputs (0-5V) and converts them to MIDI signals.
-An edge of the analog signal (e.g. 0V to 0.1V or 5V down to 4.9V) causes MIDI Note On signal with a corresponding note number (e.g. Analog 1 trigers F4, Analog 2 trigers A4, Analog 3 trigers C5...)
-A continuous change of the input voltage causes MIDI Control Change, and drop to 0V (or rise up to 5V) causes MIDI Note Off.
+An edge of the analog signal (e.g. 0V to 0.1V or 5V down to 4.9V) causes MIDI Note On signal.
+Continuous change of the input voltage causes MIDI Control Change, and drop to 0V (or rise up to 5V) causes MIDI Note Off.

 Up to 4 analog sensors can be attached to Pineapple II.
 The sensor can be (A) variable-resistance type (nonconductive when not active), (B) analog voltage output (0V when not active), or (C) I2C sensor.